tenbonks/gravBALL/README.md

     4. Try to submit the form with all inputs valid and verify that a success message appears.
     5. If cancel/X in the top right corner, is clicked the *Modal* will close.

-5. I expect the DOM to display a message saying the screen is too small, and the game canvas not to be displayed, if page is loaded under the small Bootstrap breakpoint:
+6. I expect the DOM to display a message saying the screen is too small, and the game canvas not to be displayed, if page is loaded under the small Bootstrap breakpoint:
     1. Load the page.
     2. Click on developer tools, and select "Toggle device toolbar" from the options.
     3. Check the expected message is displayed
     4. Check the game canvas is not being displayed.
     5. This is verifies it is functioning as expected.

-5. I expect the high score to be kept if the page is reloaded, also for the highscore to update if greater than the last.
+7. I expect the high score to be kept if the page is reloaded, also for the high score to update if greater than the last.
     1. Load the page.
     2. Played the game, got a score of 1.
     3. Reloaded the page.
     4. The start screen displays "High Score: 1", also opened developer tools and checked under local storage to see if it was set.
-    5. Local storage "highScore" set to "1".
+    5. Local storage "high score" set to "1".
     6. repeated step 2, but got a score of 7.
     7. reloaded page
-    8. The start screen displays "High Score: 7", also opened developer tools and checked under local storage and "highScore" was set to "7".
+    8. The start screen displays "High Score: 7", also opened developer tools and checked under local storage and "high score" was set to "7".

-6. I expect the canvas to not register key input if I've clicked outside of the canvas element
+8. I expect the canvas to not register key input if I've clicked outside of the canvas element
     1. Load the page.
     2. click inside the canvas to start the game.
     3. click outside of the canvas once the game has started.
     4. hold down *spacebar*, the ball freely bounces which means key input isn't being registered
     5. This verifies it is functioning as as expected.

+9. I expect to receive an email if I correctly fill out all fields of the contact modal
+    1. Fill out the contact form, correctly, as tested in "Test 5", with a different email address to the one emailJS is set up to send to.
+    2. Click "Send!" button.
+    3. Sign into my gmail account, look at most recent email/s.
+    4. The test email was received.
+    5. I logged into the email address I provided in the contact modal.
+    6. The auto reply has been received, confirming the email has been sent.
+    7. This verifies that the contact modal, is working with emailJS as expected.

 </p>
 </details>